-- 1. On the Home screen, tap > to enter the Settings screen.
-Then, choose Wireless & networks > Bluetooth to turn Bluetooth on. - 2.
-Your phone will begin searching for nearby Bluetooth devices.

-- If your phone stops scanning before your Bluetooth device is ready, tap Refresh. - 4.
-Within the list, tap the ID of the Bluetooth device to pair with it. - 5.
+- 1. From the Bluetooth settings screen, tap Pair new device. - 2.
+Your phone will begin searching for nearby Bluetooth devices. - 3.
+Within the list, tap the ID of the Bluetooth device to pair with it. - 4.
 Ensure that both devices show the same passkey and tap Pair.